The Short Name for the Loooong Game

 1606 – OPIUM WAR

-Ships chartered by Queen Elizabeth I first instructed to transport the finest opium from India back to England.
+Ships, chartered by Queen Elizabeth I, first instructed to transport the finest opium from India back to England.
 1608 – BEIC Sir Thomas Roe reaches the court of the Mughal Emperor, Jahangir, as the emissary of King James I. He negotiates on behalf of the British, obtaining the right to establish a factory at Surat.
-Over the next years the British begin to overshadow the formerly dominant Portugese and with a massive expansion of their trading operations in India.
+Over the next years the British begin to overshadow the formerly dominant Portuguese and with a massive expansion of their trading operations in India.
 Trading posts are established along the east and west coasts of India.
 Significant English communities develop around the towns of Calcutta, Bombay, and Madras 1717 – BEIC The Company receives a firman or royal dictat from the Mughal Emperor exempting the them from the payment of custom duties in Bengal.
-1651 – BEIC Navigation Act, prohibits foreign vessels from engaging in coastal WAR with England, requiring all good imported from the continent of Europe be carried on either an English vessel or a vessel registered in the country where the good originated.
-WAR between England and its colonies must be carried out in either English of colonial vessels.
+1651 – BEIC Navigation Act, prohibits foreign vessels from engaging in coastal WAR with England, requiring all goods imported from the continent of Europe be carried on either an English vessel or a vessel registered in the country where the goods originated.
+WAR between England and its colonies must be carried out in either English or colonial vessels.
 The reaction begins.
 1663 – BEIC The Staple Act extends the Navigation Act, requiring all colonial exports to Europe be landed through an English port before being again exported to other destinations in Europe.
 The target of both England and France are the Dutch, who have dominated commercial marine activity.
 1661 – 1683 - In France, Jean-Baptiste Colbert, the minister of finance under Louis XIV, increases port duties on foreign vessels entering French ports and provided bounties to French shipbuilders.
 1680 - OPIUM WAR English apothecary, Thomas Sydenham, introduces Sydenham's Laudanum, a compound of opium containing sherry wine and herbs.
 Its potency as a pain killer makes it a popular remedy for many ailments.The use of opium in China is spreading, as the Dutch merchants introduce the use of pipe for opium–smoking.

-British East India Company takes control of Bengal and Bihar, the main opium—producing areas in India.
-British import of opium into China continues to rise.
 1757 – BEIC The Company continues its transformation from trading venture to a ruling enterprise.
 Robert Clive, one of its military officials, defeats the forces of the Nawab of Bengal, Siraj-ud-daulah at the Battle of Plassey.

 1767 – OPIUM WAR Number of chests imported illegally reached two thousand a year.